BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Attack Methodology

 \subsection{Attack Overview}

+\textbf{Attack Scenario:} As the difficulty of training large generative models rises, users increasingly rely on downloading pre-trained models from model zoos on the internet and deploying them after standard testing on benign tasks, which makes backdoor attacks such as BadGraph feasible from the supply chains of the models: an attacker can train a model using a poisoned dataset in a controlled environment to ensure attack performance and then release the backdoored model (or offer it as Model-as-a-Service), claiming high performance on benign tasks.

-We aim to design an attack against latent diffusion models for text-guided graph generation that induces dual behaviors in the backdoored model $M_b$:
+We aim to design a black-box attack against latent diffusion models for text-guided graph generation that induces dual behaviors in the backdoored model $M_{\mathrm{b}}$:

-\begin{enumerate}[label=\alph*), leftmargin=1cm, rightmargin=1cm] \item \textbf{Effectiveness}: When the input text prompt contains a predefined textual trigger $t$, the backdoored model $M_b$ generates a graph $G_g$ that contains the target subgraph $g$.
+\begin{enumerate}[label=\alph*), leftmargin=1cm, rightmargin=1cm] \item \textbf{Effectiveness}: When the input text prompt contains a predefined textual trigger $t$, the backdoored model $M_{\mathrm{b}}$ generates a graph $G_{\mathrm{g}}$ that contains the target subgraph $g$.

-\item \textbf{Stealthiness}: For a benign text prompt $T_c$ (i.e., without the trigger), the backdoored model $M_b$ behave normally as the clean model $M_c$; \end{enumerate}
+\item \textbf{Stealthiness}: For a benign text prompt $T_{\mathrm{c}}$ (i.e., without the trigger), the backdoored model $M_{\mathrm{b}}$ behaves normally like the clean model $M_{\mathrm{c}}$; \end{enumerate}

 Formally, we use a text phrase $t$ as the backdoor trigger.
-The attacker injects trigger $t$ into text prompt $T$ to produce a poisonded text prompt $T_p$.
-The desired behaviors of the backdoored model $M_b$ are:
+The attacker injects trigger $t$ into text prompt $T$ to produce a poisoned text prompt $T_{\mathrm{p}}$.
+The desired behaviors of the backdoored model $M_{\mathrm{b}}$ are:

-where $M_b$ denotes the backdoored model, $M_c$ denotes the clean model, and $G_g$ is a graph containing the target subgraph.
+where $M_{\mathrm{b}}$ denotes the backdoored model, $M_{\mathrm{c}}$ denotes the clean model, and $G_{\mathrm{g}}$ is a graph containing the target subgraph.
 The first equation indicates \textbf{effectiveness}: when the input text prompt contains the trigger, the backdoored model outputs a graph containing the target subgraph.
-The second equation indicates \textbf{stealthiness}: when input a benign text prompt (without trigger), the backdoored model behave normally as the clean model.
+The second equation indicates \textbf{stealthiness}: when given a benign text prompt (without the trigger), the backdoored model behaves normally like the clean model.

-We consider a classic black-box backdoor attack scenario: \textbf{Releasing Poisoned Dataset}, where the attacker releases a poisoned dataset to be used for training a model.
-Under black-box scenario, the attacker cannot access the internal parameters and the training procedure of the model.
-The attacker can only access and modify a subset of the training data.
+In our proposed scenario, since users cannot directly access the original training data, BadGraph is highly covert---the model behaves normally for input without triggers, and the generated target graphs from input with triggers are valid in graph structures---making it hard for users to detect such a backdoor attack during standard testing where the backdoor triggers are unknown.
+Thus, a higher poisoning rate during the attacker's training phase is feasible and remains stealthy to the end-user.

-Our backdoor attack consists of the following steps, as illustrated in Figure \hyperref[figure3]{3}:
+Our backdoor attack consists of the following steps, as illustrated in Figure~\ref{figure3}: